kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 <img src="/images/doiknowyou/procedural.png" width="400">

 - This is not made one by one, by rather a series of generated points, thickened with a pipe tool, and constrained within a geometry (in this case, a hollowed out cube).
 This was the beginning (via [Somewhere Something](http://www.somewheresomething.com/) and learning about the work of and meeting [Marc Fornes](https://theverymany.com/)) of learning about node-based and generative art and architecture through programming in [Rhino with Grasshopper](https://en.wikipedia.org/wiki/Grasshopper_3D) in [2014](http://2014.acadia.org/workshops.html).
 You can also ask me about that one time I had a conversation with [Will Wright](https://en.wikipedia.org/wiki/Will_Wright_(game_designer)) about a [book](https://www.lenfisherscience.com/books/the-perfect-swarm-the-science-of-complexity-in-everyday-life/) I was reading at the time on Robotic Swarms.
+- Rhino which is the CAD program used in a lot of this, is based on [NURBS](https://en.wikipedia.org/wiki/Non-uniform_rational_B-spline) and uses [Bezier curves](https://www.youtube.com/watch?v=aVwxzDHniEw).
+I still use Rhino for modelling because it is the programme I am most comfortable with, and I love the beauty of being able to make topology using parametric modelling.
+I like the precision and control.

 ## Art Makerspaces (Maker/hacker scene)
 - Community Woodshop (LA);  took 2 classes there (cutting boards and bowls or something?)
 (LA)